RASPBERRY Pi CAR PROJECT - REPLACING CLASSIC BMW OBC

 Custom 3D-Printed E30 OBC Case – Designed to fit the factory OBC slot printed with ASA filament on the Bambu Lab X1C

-Wires & Connectors – For routing power from the fuse box and connecting the buttons if needed
+Wires & Connectors – For routing power from the car’s fuse box.

 THE 80’s ON-BOARD COMPUTER